PhD Graduand · Graduating August 2026

 Approach

-I emphasize rhetorical attunement—teaching students to attend carefully to diverse perspectives, including nonhuman voices and environmental concerns.
-This approach prepares them to navigate complex, pluralistic worlds with empathy and critical awareness.
+I also emphasize rhetorical attunement—teaching students to carefully attend to diverse perspectives, including nonhuman voices and complex environmental concerns.
+To prepare them to navigate complex, pluralistic worlds with empathy and critical awareness, my courses move beyond simply telling students about these issues; instead, they show them through high-impact, actionary projects.

 Courses at Texas A&M